Pen-y-ghent: Etymology

 In the Cumbric language, exactly as in today's Welsh, pen meant 'top' or 'head', and y is most likely the definite article (the), exactly as in Modern Welsh y (compare Pen-y-berth 'end of the hedge/copse', or Pen-y-ffordd 'head of the road/way', etc.).
-The element ghent is more obscure, it could be taken to be 'edge' or 'border'.
-The name Pen-y-ghent could therefore mean 'Hill on the border' (compare Kent).
-Or else, the final element may be gïnt, meaning "a heathen, a gentile" (< Latin gentis; c.f.
-Welsh gynt), presumably in reference to Scandinavian pagans.
+The element ghent is more obscure; it could be taken to be 'edge' or 'border'.
+The name Pen-y-ghent could therefore mean 'Hill on the border' (compare Kent).> Or else, the final element may be gïnt, meaning "a heathen, a gentile" (< Latin gentis; cf. Welsh gynt), presumably in reference to Scandinavian pagans.

 It is also acceptable to write the name as Pen y Ghent rather than Pen-y-ghent.

 Geography

 Pen-y-Ghent is made up of a millstone grit top upon a bed of carboniferous limestone.
 The summit acts as a watershed with water flowing east into the River Skirfare and on through to the Humber Estuary, and water flowing west dropping into the River Ribble, to ultimately flow into the Irish Sea.
 The distinctive rakes that adorn the hillside (particularly on the western edge of Pen-y-Ghent) were revealed during a great storm in July 1881.
 The ferocity of the water cascading down the hillside removed the topsoil and revealed the rakes beneath.

 Hull Pot Beck rises on the western side of Plover Hill and flows into Hull Pot, which is the largest natural hole in England.
 Hull Pot measures 300 ft long by 60 ft wide and 60 ft deep.
 The water then flows under Horton Moor before re-appearing just east of Horton in Ribblesdale as Brants Ghyll Beck, where it flows into the River Ribble.
+The pot is a collapsed cavern and there is little to explore underground.
+In dry weather the beck takes an underground route before it gets to the rim.
+It resurfaces as a waterfall below in the pot itself.
+In very wet weather the stream runs over the edge into the pot, creating a spectacular waterfall.
+In extreme flood conditions the entire chasm can fill it to the brim, and overflow onto the hillside.
+The lower pitches of the cave are described as "some of the most flood prone in the Dales and can only be descended in very low water levels.

+An 18th century a guide-book named it "Hulpit", 'and was described as "like the inside of an enormous old Gothic castle, the high ruinous walls of which were left standing after the roof was fallen in".
 Local legend has it that the waters from Hull Pot and Hunt Pot cross each other underground without mixing.
 This is said to have first been noted when a sheep wash was undertaken in one stream thereby making it muddy, and the husks of oats being dropped into the other stream and both having exited into the Ribble without mixing together.